microsoft/sqldev/_includes/partials/install_sqlcmd_windows.md

 1. Install the [**ODBC Driver**](https://www.microsoft.com/en-us/download/details.aspx?id=56567)
 2. Install the [**SQL Server Command Line Utilities**](https://www.microsoft.com/en-us/download/details.aspx?id=53591)

-After installing SQLCMD using the msi's, you can connect to SQL Server using the following command from a CMD session:
+After installing SQLCMD, you can connect to SQL Server using the following command from a CMD session:

 ```terminal
 sqlcmd -S localhost -U sa -P your_password
 1> # You're connected!
 Type your T-SQL statements here.
 Use the keyword 'GO' to execute each batch of statements.
 ```

 This how to run a basic inline query.
-The results will be printed to the STDOUT.
+The results will be printed to STDOUT.
 ```terminal
 sqlcmd -S localhost -U sa -P yourpassword -Q "SELECT @@VERSION"
 ```